 Rubrics are only there to provide preceptors with the steps.
 How they interpret these rubrics and how they feel students move through the scenario is at their discretion.
-We allow preceptors to give feedback to students and the rubrics are then uploaded to canvas for review.
-The grade for the assessment lies with the preceptor.
+We allow preceptors to give feedback to students and upload the copy into canvas.
+The students are given a competency score upon completion.